mkudija/mkudija.github.io/reading-notes/_md/2022-12-31-The Bible in a Year (with Fr. Mike Schmitz).md

 - [[Is-08#v17]]: I will wait for the Lord and hope in him
 - [[Tb-07#v12]] on [[Marriage]]: Take her and bring her safely to your father.
 - It didn't happen to me as I expected: ![[Tb-08#v16]]
-- [ ] JP2: the whole battle between good and evil takes place between husband and wife…QUOTE? re-listen to this to find quote 📅 2022-09-19
+- JP2: the whole battle between good and evil takes place between husband and wife…QUOTE?

 **Day 196**: [[2022-09-18-Sun]] - [[]]
 - [[Tb-12#v7]]: Raphael: "Do good, and evil will not overtake you."